 ESV, NASB - "Your BUILDERS make haste; your destroyers and those who laid you waste go out from you."

 In this verse the NASB and ESV depart from the Hebrew Masoretic text and this time the NIV doesn't go along with them.
 The modern version "scholars" have really got their act together, don't they?

 In the KJB we read: "Thy CHILDREN shall make haste: thy destroyers and they that made thee waste shall go forth of thee."
-'Children' is the reading of the Hebrew Masoretic Text, the KJB, NKJV 1982, Revised Version of 1881, Darby, the ASV of 1901 - "Thy CHILDREN make haste", Rotherham's Emphasized bible 1902, the Jewish translations of JPS 1917, Hebrew Publishing Company version 1936, the 2004 Judaica Press Tanach, The New European Version 2010, Hebrew Names Version 2014, World English Version, Webster's 1833, Amplified Bible 1987, Lexham English Bible 2012, Green's literal of 2000 and the Third Millennium Bible 1998.
+'Children' is the reading of the Hebrew Masorretic Text, the KJB, Webster Bible 1833, Revised Version of 1885, Darby 1890, the ASV of 1901 - "Thy CHILDREN make haste", Rotherham's Emphasized bible 1902, the Jewish translations of Jewish Publication Society O.T.
+1917, Hebrew Publishing Company version 1936, NKJV 1982, Amplified Bible 1987, the Koster Scriptures 1998, the 2004 Judaica Press Tanach, The Mebust Bible 2007, The New European Version 2010, Hebrew Names Version 2014, World English Version, Lexham English Bible 2012, Green's literal of 2000 and the Third Millennium Bible 1998.

 Even the NIV 1984 edition says "Your SONS hasten back" and the 2011 NIV now says: "Your CHILDREN hasten back."
 This time even Daniel Wallace and company's NET version sticks with the Hebrew text and says: "Your CHILDREN hurry back".

 The Hebrew word is # 1121 Ben, which means "sons" or "children" and the context of Isaiah 49 is God bring children taken from among the Gentile nations and bringing them to Israel.
 See verses 6, 12, 20-22.